Fire Station No. 1 (Muncie, Indiana)

-Fire Station No. 1 is a historic fire station located at Muncie, Delaware County, Indiana.
+Fire Station No. 1 is a historic fire station located at Muncie, Indiana.
 It was built in 1913, and is a two-story, flat roofed building with restrained Classical Revival style detailing.
 It is faced with buff brick, has alternating rusticated and dressed limestone banding, and a brick parapet.
 The first floor has three garage bays.

 It was added to the National Register of Historic Places in 1989.

 On 1 October 2017, it was announced that approximately $100,000 would be invested in floor repairs to enable a firetruck to return to service from the location.